quarter-pounder/pi-forge/docs/story-behind.md

 ## Why built it?

-It all started with a geninue question when I came across RHEL EC2 hosted GitLab servers working as a member of the infra team: does it really take thousands of dollars to host GitLab?
+It all started with a genuine question when I came across RHEL EC2 hosted GitLab servers working as a member of the infra team: does it really take thousands of dollars to host GitLab?

 Licensing, enterprise OS, oversized instance flavors, storage premiums—layers of cost stacked on top of layers of inertia.
 The kind of setup that makes you wonder if the wasted budget could’ve solved world hunger several times over.
 The punchline?
 They weren’t using CI.
 They didn't even write docs.